sculptor/sculptor.github.io/documentation/mongodb-tutorial.md

 ### requestStart / requestDone

-To ensure that you read your own writes MongoDB java driver [recommends][8] using requestStart/requestDone.
+To ensure that you read your own writes MongoDB java driver [recommends][8] using `requestStart()` / `requestDone()`.
 This is done by the `DbManagerAdvice`, which is automatically added in front of services.
 This is also necessary for optimistic locking.

 ### Optimistic Locking

-By default a version attribute is automatically added to each Entity and mutable persistent ValueObject.
-This is used for optimistic locking checks.
-You can skip this feature by specifying !optimisticLocking for the Domain Object.
+By default a `version` attribute is automatically added to each `Entity` and mutable persistent `ValueObject`.
+This is used for [optimistic locking](advanced-tutorial#optimistic-locking) checks.
+You can skip this feature by specifying `!optimisticLocking` for the Domain Object.

 ### Index

-[Indexes][9] are defined and created automatically for the natural key fields, i.e. attributes and references marked with `key`.
+[Indexes][9] are defined and created automatically for the natural [key fields](advanced-tutorial#key), i.e. attributes and references marked with `key`.
 It is possible to define additional indices for attributes by marking them with `index`.

-The id (`_id`) field is always indexed.
+The [id field](advanced-tutorial#id) (database primary key) is always indexed.
+{: .alert}

 In the following sample there will be one composite index for `ssn.number`, `ssn.country` and another index for `birthDate`.